-C. Crop Insurance
+Crop Insurance

-- Issue of crop failure due to natural calamities, pests and diseases, weather conditions is always there.
-For that we have National Crop Insurance Programme (NCIP) with component schemes of Modified National Agricultural Scheme (MNAIS), Weather Based Crop Insurance Scheme (WBCIS) and Coconut Palm Insurance Scheme (CPIS).
-In addition, National Agricultural Insurance Scheme (NAIS) which was to be withdrawn after implementation of NCIP from rabi 2013-14 was extended further upto 2015-16. - Modified National Agricultural Insurance Scheme (MNAIS): Actuarial premium rates are charged with a provision of subsidy upto 75%, which is shared by the Central and State Governments on 50:50 basis. - Weather Based Crop Insurance Scheme (WBCIS): Provide coverage against weather deviation from the notified standards on the basis of weather data received from the notified Automatic Weather Stations (AWSs) and Automatic Rain-gauges (ARGs). - As a result of the review of these schemes, a new scheme Pradhan Mantri Fasal Bima Yojana (PMFBY) has been introduced along with pilot Unified Package Insurance Scheme (UPIS) and restructured Weather Based Crop Insurance Scheme (WBCIS).
+- In orde to protect farmers against crop failure due to natural calamities, pests and diseases, weather conditions, Government of India introduced the National Crop Insurance Programme (NCIP) with component schemes of Modified National Agricultural Scheme (MNAIS), Weather Based Crop Insurance Scheme (WBCIS) and Coconut Palm Insurance Scheme (CPIS).
+In addition, National Agricultural Insurance Scheme (NAIS) which was to be withdrawn after implementation of NCIP from rabi 2013-14 was extended further upto 2015-16. - A new scheme Pradhan Mantri Fasal Bima Yojana (PMFBY) has been introduced along with pilot Unified Package Insurance Scheme (UPIS) and restructured Weather Based Crop Insurance Scheme (WBCIS).
 Under the PMFBY, a uniform maximum premium of only 2 per cent will be paid by farmers for all kharif crops and 1.5 per cent for all rabi crops.
 In case of annual commercial and horticultural crops, the maximum premium to be paid by farmers will be only 5 per cent.
 Balance premium will be paid by the Government.